How to Pack Clothes for Moving Without Losing Your Mind

 Prepare your clothes for packing

 If you know how to pack clothes for moving correctly, you’ll avoid stress later on.
 Before packing, wash all your clothes.
 You can then put them in order of what to pack first.
 To keep things easy, pack the clothes you use the least first.
-Unless you know you’ll need them before moving day, start with packing cocktail attire and out of season clothes.
+Unless you know you’ll need them before moving day, start with packing cocktail attire and out-of-season clothes.
 If you’re moving in the summer, for example, you probably won’t need those scarves and coats.

 Sort clothes before packing by material, type, or season

-Want to know how to pack clothes for moving in the most organized way?
 Make unpacking easier by sorting your clothes before packing them.
 You’ll be able to see how much you have in each category and put your clothes away easily.
 We recommend dividing your clothes among these categories – material, purpose, or season.

 Material of clothing